jonnonz1/nz-statute-book/acts/public/2002/construction-contracts-act-2002.md

 **Review of adjudicator's determination in respect of owner who is not respondent**

 ### 71A Owner who is not respondent may apply to District Court for review of adjudicator's determination
-(1) An owner who is not a respondent may apply to a District Court for a review of— (a) an adjudicator's determination that the owner is jointly and severally liable with the respondent to make a payment to the claimant; and
+(1) An owner who is not a respondent may apply to the District Court for a review of— (a) an adjudicator's determination that the owner is jointly and severally liable with the respondent to make a payment to the claimant; and
   (b) an adjudicator's approval for the issue of a charging order in respect of the construction site.
-(2) A District Court has the jurisdiction to hear and determine an application for review under this section despite any limits imposed on District Courts in their ordinary civil jurisdiction by sections 29 to 34 of the District Courts Act 1947.
+(2) The District Court has the jurisdiction to hear and determine an application for review under this section despite any limits imposed on the District Court in its ordinary civil jurisdiction by sections 74 to 79 of the District Court Act 2016.

 ### 71B Procedure for seeking review
-(1) An application for review under section 71A must be made by filing a notice, in the prescribed form (if any), in the District Court nearest to the place at which the adjudication proceedings to which the application for review relates were held.
+(1) An application for review under section 71A must be made by filing a notice, in the prescribed form (if any), in the office of the District Court nearest to the place at which the adjudication proceedings to which the application for review relates were held.
 (2) The notice must be filed—
   (a) within 20 working days after the date of the determination to which the application for review relates; or (b) within any further time that the District Court may allow on application made before or after the expiration of the period referred to in paragraph (a).